adinath/protractor-phantomjs-testing/README.md

 Initial investigation has shown that fonts on the angularjs.org site _might_ be a problem, so I'm focusing on that.

+I have created some additional minimal AngularJS implementations, each of which includes a single FontAwesome CSS file.

-However, this is not definitely the reason for the failures, so the testing approach may change in the future.
+Note: fonts are not yet definitely the reason for the crashes, so the testing approach may change in the future.

 ## Setup